AdobeDocs/experience-platform.en/help/profile/ui/merge-policies.md

 You can select up to 50 datasets from the dataset list to include in the merge policy.
 As datasets are selected, they are added to the **[!UICONTROL Select datasets]** section, allowing you to drag and drop the datasets and order them according to your desired precedence.
 As the datasets are adjusted in the list, the ordinal (1, 2, 3, etc) next to the dataset will update, displaying priority (1 being given the highest priority, then 2, and onward).

 Selecting a dataset also updates the **[!UICONTROL Union schema]** section, showing the fields in the union schema to which each dataset contributes data.
-For more information on union schemas, including how to interact with the visualizations in the UI, please reference the [Union schema UI guide](union-schema.md)
+For more information on union schemas, including how to interact with the visualizations in the UI, please reference the [union schema UI guide](union-schema.md)

 ![](../images/merge-policies/dataset-precedence.png)